UofL Military Policies

 In the case of a longer activation or deployment, the student should consult with their academic advisor and the Center Military Connected Students (CFMCS) for coordination with instructors to determine the best course of action based on the length of absence and percentage of the term completed.

-See the Military Program Integrity Policy in the UofL policy and procedures database; specifically the sections on withdraw requirements, readmission requirements, and termination of readmission eligibility.
+See the Military Student Recruitment, Withdrawal, and Readmission Standards in the UofL policy and procedures database; specifically the sections on withdraw requirements, readmission requirements, and termination of readmission eligibility.

-If a military student is notified of a deployment for a training event, natural disaster, or combat mission that will impact their ability to complete their courses, the student can request a military withdrawal with 100% tuition refund.
-Students need to complete the form below and email it along with a copy of their orders to their assigned academic advisor and the Center for Military-Connected Students at milconstu@louisville.edu
+If a Military Student is notified of a deployment, training event, natural disaster, or combat mission that will impact their ability to complete their courses, the student has several options including a request for a Military Withdraw with 100% Tuition Refund.
+Students must contact our office at 502-852-6444 or miltuition@louisville.edu to discuss the situation, options, and process to apply.

-A determination will be made by the Registrar's Office to approve or disapprove the request.
+For a Military Withdraw request, a determination will be made by a petition committee in the Registrar's Office to approve or disapprove the request.

 Isakson & Roe Section 1018 Requirements